HHS/simpler-grants-gov/.github/pull_request_template.md

 ## Documentation

-Any documentation added follows our documentation rules in [DOCUMENTATION.md](DOCUMENTATION.md)
+Any documentation added needs to follow our documentation rules in [DOCUMENTATION.md](DOCUMENTATION.md)